 Results sorted by relevancy.
 If no search term is used, results are sorted alphabetically.

 100 ml (3.4 oz.) or smaller container permitted in carry-on.
 These items are also subject to limits in checked baggage.
 Each passenger can bring a maximum of 500 ml or 500 g per container, with a total net quantity not to exceed 2 L or 2 kg per person.
 Release valves on aerosols must be protected by a cap or other suitable means to prevent inadvertent release of the contents.

 Air-activated therapeutic heat pad: Certain powders and granular materials in your carry-on are limited to a total quantity of 350 ml or less (roughly the size of a soda can).
 There are no exemptions for medical reasons.

-You can pack bottles of alcohol (including homemade wine and beer, and commercial products) in your checked baggage if:
+You can pack containers of alcohol (including homemade wine and beer, and commercial products) in your checked baggage if:

 - The percentage of alcohol by volume is 70% (140 proof) or less.